akhikhl/gretty/README.md

 **Effect:**

-The web-application gets compiled (if it's not up-to-date), then embedded jetty is started against compiled classes and their dependencies and goes online at port 8080.
+1. The web-application gets compiled (if it's not up-to-date).
+2. Embedded jetty is started against compiled classes and their dependencies and listens for HTTP-requests on port 8080.
-Gradle script waits for shutdown signal via port 9999.
+3. Gradle script goes to infinite loop and listens for service signals on port 9999.
-When shutdown signal comes, jetty shuts down and gradle continues normal execution of tasks.
+4. When "shutdown" signal comes, jetty shuts down and gradle continues normal execution of tasks.
+5. When "restart" signal comes, jetty restarts the web-application and continues waiting for signals.

 Note that this task does not depend on "war" task, nor does it use "war"-file.

+See also: tasks [jettyStop](#jettystop) and [jettyRestart](#jettyRestart).

 ###jettyStartWar